splunk/splunk-operator/docs/AppFramework.md

 The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the cluster master instance for local use.
 A Pod reset is triggered on the cluster master to install any new or modified apps.
 The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.

 The apps in the `networkApps` and `clusterBase` folders are deployed to the cluster master for use on the cluster.
 The cluster master is responsible for deploying those apps to the cluster peers.
-The Splunk cluster peer restarts are triggered by the contents of the Splunk apps deployed, and are not initated by the App Framework.
+The Splunk cluster peer restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields)

 ### How to use the App Framework on Search Head Cluster

-This example, describes installation of apps on Search Head Cluster as well as Deployer.
+This example describes the installation of apps on Search Head Cluster as well as Deployer.
 This is achieved by deploying a SearchHeadCluster CR with a storage volume, the location of the app archives, and set the installation scope to support both local and cluster app distribution.

 1. Confirm your S3-based storage volume path and URL.
 2. Create a Kubernetes Secret Object with the storage credentials.